srabbijan/jobTask/README.md

 ##Screen Shots
 - Find in the screenshot directory

-##Release APL
+##Release APK
-- Find in the releaseapk directory
+- Find in the release-apk directory